K0NYX/hrt/README.md

 ## Config

-Copy the example [hrt.toml](hrt.toml) config file to `~/.hrt.toml` and set the config values for what the tools you plan to use.
+Copy the example [hrt.toml](hrt.toml) config file to `~/.hrt.toml` and set the config values for the commands you plan to use.

 ## Commands